steakscience/steakscience/_posts/2018-01-14-seattle-mechanical-keyboard.md

 ![](/images/smk/c2.jpg)
 {% endfigure %}

 {% figure caption:"This guy works at Github on the Atom team.
 For some reason, I thought it would be a good idea to tell him I use Sublime Text because Atom is slow.
-He was nice about it though." | class:"leftCaption" %}
+I should have said, “I appreciate you making an opensource text editor that everyone can use.”
+Sorry about that." | class:"leftCaption" %}
 ![](/images/smk/c3.jpg)
 {% endfigure %}